AI-sandbox/MergeGenome/readmes/README_10_evaluate_with_snp_means_plot.md

 * -q, --query LIST, Paths to query .vcf files with data for a single or multiple chromosomes each (required).
 * -r, --reference LIST, Paths to reference .vcf files with data for a single or multiple chromosomes each (required).
-* -o, --output-folder PATH, Path to output folder. (required).
+* -o, --output-folder PATH, Path to output folder (required).
 Note: make sure a '/' appears at the end of the output folder.
 * -x, --x-axis-name STR, Name given to reference dataset (x-axis) (optional).
 Default=reference.
 * -y, --y-axis-name STR, Name given to query dataset (y-axis) (optional).
 Default=query.
 * -f, --fontsize FLOAT, Fontsize of all text in plot (optional).
 Default=25.